'We're expendable': Japan's nurses speak from COVID-19's front line

 “It used to take us a long time to gear up every time we needed to go in and out of a room to check on a patient, but now we can usually do it in less than five minutes,” she said after she emerged from the patient’s room and began to methodically remove her goggles, gown, face shield and a second layer of gloves.

-“We’ve had lots of practice,” Watarumi said, grinning ever so slightly as she carefully disposed of everything in a sealed waste basket.
+“We’ve had lots of practice,” Watarumi said, smiling ever so slightly as she carefully disposed of everything in a sealed waste basket.

 Not once did her gaze leave the patient.